steveiliop56/tipimate/README.md

 got build
 ```

-If everything succeeds you should have a binary named `tipicord`.
+If everything succeeds you should have a binary named `tipimate`.

 > [!NOTE]
 > You can also build for other operating systems/architectures using `GOOS=windows` and `GOARCH=arm64`.